Saint-Genix-sur-Guiers

-Saint-Genix-sur-Guiers is a former commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Saint-Genix-sur-Guiers (Savoyard: San Ni) is a former commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 On 1 January 2019, it was merged into the new commune Saint-Genix-les-Villages.

 Saint-Genix-sur-Guiers is known for its cakes (gâteau de Saint-Genix) that are filled and decorated with pink pralines.